-Where complaints are found to be justified, directorate staff will address the issues locally with individuals or teams as is appropriate and a record of actions arising from each complaint is held by the central complaints team and reported to the Patient Experience Committee, with a summary of key Trustwide learning provided to the Trust Clinical Governance Committee.
-A summary of all the outcomes for all complaints closed in this reporting period can be found at appendix A.
+Where complaints are found to be justified, directorate staff will address the issues locally with individuals or teams as is appropriate and a record of actions arising from each complaint is held by the central complaints team and reported to the the Patient Experience Committee, with a summary of key Trustwide learning provided to the Trust Clinical Governance Committee.
+A summary of all the outcomes for all upheld/partially upheld complaints closed in this reporting period can be found at appendix A.

 The Trust is asked to report on the overall outcome of complaints as part of the data return to NHS Digital.
-215 complaints were reported as upheld or partially upheld, an increase from 2016-17 (148).
-The Trust offered financial remedy in 2 cases, totalling £47.27.
+308 complaints were reported as upheld or partially upheld, an increase from 2017-18 (215).
+The Trust offered financial remedy in 6 cases, totalling £2,534.30.